 Common Risks in Cloud Migrations

-Of course migrating to cloud computing offers significant benefits.
-At the same time it introduces new security challenges.
+Of course, migrating to cloud computing offers significant benefits.
+At the same time, it introduces new security challenges.
 Like what?
-This cloud migration risk can compromise data integrity, system availability, and regulatory compliance.
+This cloud migration risk can compromise your data integrity, system availability, and regulatory compliance.

-Many organizations underestimate the complexity of securing a cloud environment during transitional phases.
-Thus, they leave critical gaps that attackers can exploit.
-Below are some of the most common cyber security risks to watch for and mitigate when planning and executing a cloud migration.
+Many companies underestimate the complexity of securing a cloud environment during transitional phases.
+Of course, they then leave critical gaps that attackers can exploit.
+Below, you’ll find some of the most typical cybersecurity risks to watch for.
+That way, you can prepare for them when you’re planning and executing a cloud service migration.

 Data Exposure During Transfer

-The cloud migration process, especially across public networks, can expose sensitive information.
-Especially if that cloud data is not properly encrypted.
-Inadequate TLS configurations, unsecured APIs, or poor key management can result in data leakage.
-It can also expose you to hackers.
+The cloud migration process, especially across public networks, can expose your sensitive information.
+This is especially true if your cloud data is not properly encrypted.
+If you don’t have proper TLS configurations, unsecured APIs, or poor key management, you may end up with a data breach.
+You may also end up facing hackers.

 Misconfigured Infrastructure